apache/spark/docs/sql-migration-guide-upgrade.md

   - Spark applications which are built with Spark version 2.4 and prior, and call methods of `UserDefinedFunction`, need to be re-compiled with Spark 3.0, as they are not binary compatible with Spark 3.0.

-  - Since Spark 3.0, CSV datasource uses java.time API for parsing and generating CSV content.
-New formatting implementation supports date/timestamp patterns conformed to ISO 8601.
+  - Since Spark 3.0, CSV/JSON datasources use java.time API for parsing and generating CSV/JSON content.
+In Spark version 2.4 and earlier, java.text.SimpleDateFormat is used for the same purpuse with fallbacks to the parsing mechanisms of Spark 2.0 and 1.x.
+For example, `2018-12-08 10:39:21.123` with the pattern `yyyy-MM-dd'T'HH:mm:ss.SSS` cannot be parsed since Spark 3.0 because the timestamp does not match to the pattern but it can be parsed by earlier Spark versions due to a fallback to `Timestamp.valueOf`.
+To parse the same timestamp since Spark 3.0, the pattern should be `yyyy-MM-dd HH:mm:ss.SSS`.
 To switch back to the implementation used in Spark 2.4 and earlier, set `spark.sql.legacy.timeParser.enabled` to `true`.

   - In Spark version 2.4 and earlier, CSV datasource converts a malformed CSV string to a row with all `null`s in the PERMISSIVE mode.
 Since Spark 3.0, the returned row can contain non-`null` fields if some of CSV column values were parsed and converted to desired types successfully.